john-cd/rust_howto/bk/src/language/entry_points.md

 {{#include ../../crates/language/examples/entrypoint/main_fn.rs:example}}
 ```

-It's typically found in the `src/main.rs` file of a binary crate project.
+It is typically found in the `src/main.rs` file of a binary crate project.
 Note that library crates don't need one.

 You can also have the `main` function return a `Result<(), E>` (where `E` is a type that implements the `std::error::Error` trait).